scvalex/ltc/docs/final.md

-As mentioned in Section \ref{sec:motivation}, our main reason for writing LTc is because other data stores make certain strong assumptions about the communications medium, which makes it hard to synchronize data over high-latency lossy channels.
-We will now look at how several other data stores synchronize and why exactly their approach is problematic.
+As mentioned in Section \ref{sec:motivation}, our main reason for writing LTc is because other data stores make certain strong assumptions about the communications medium which make synchronization over high-latency lossy channels hard.
+We will now look at how several data stores synchronize and see why exactly their approach is problematic.

 <!-- FIXME Mention The Fallacies of Distributed Computing: